 Pu’u O Mahuka is adjacent the Property on the west end of the bluff.
 As stated previously, Pu’u O Mahuka is one of the most important cultural sites on Oahu and its importance is reason alone to protect the land surrounding it.
 Pu'u O Mahuka was officially identified as a National Historic Landmark in 1962.
 While the State of Hawaii, Parks Division, owns the heiau and a very small buffer around it; the land owner is agreeable to providing State Parks additional acreage around the heiau, something the State has been looking for since statehood.
 The additional buffer has already been identified and will not be included in the conservation easement.
 This leaves approximately 195 acres for the conservation easement.

-North Shore Marine Sanctuary.
-The property is located just east of the North Shore Marine Sanctuary and has spectacular unobstructed views of the entire area.
+National Marine Sanctuary.
+The property is located just east of the National Marine Sanctuary and has spectacular unobstructed views of the entire area.
 The Sanctuary is a conservation district (NOAA) that extends from Waimea Bay to Sharks Cove and slightly beyond.
 It is home to a variety of marine animals, corals, and plants and it is well documented that the sanctuary constitutes one of the world’s most important habitats for the endangered North Pacific humpback whale.

 Waimea Valley comprises approximately 1875 acres of historic Hawaiian land and is located just south and southeast of the property.
 Waimea Valley was acquired in June of 2006 and is currently protected by a conservation easement: forever protected as one of Hawaii’s most valuable cultural sites and botanical gardens.
 Due to the significance of Pu’u O Mahuka in relation to Waimea Valley, the current owner of the valley has provided us with a Letter of Support for this project.